Bodie Island Light Station

 Early problems with flocks of geese crashing into the lens and improper grounding for electrical storms were quickly rectified with screening for the lantern and a lightning rod for the tower.
 There have been few other difficulties with the lighthouse itself since its completion.
 From the keeper’s perspective, however, there remained the problem of isolation.
 Bodie Island was completely undeveloped and the closest school was in Manteo on neighboring Roanoke Island (accessible only by boat).
 This meant that the keeper’s wife and children lived away from the lighthouse except during the summer months, which made for a lonely and trying family life most of the year.
 Such situations, of course, were quite common in the Lighthouse Service.
 Eventually, progress enabled school buses to reach the island and the families were able to live with the keepers.

 The light was electrified in 1932, phasing out the need for on-site keepers.
 Finally, all of the light station’s property, except the tower, was transferred to the National Park Service in 1953.
 The keepers' duplex has since undergone two historic restorations, the last having been completed in May 1992.
 The building now serves as a ranger office and visitor center for Cape Hatteras National Seashore.
-Still a functioning navigational aid, the tower remains closed to the public.
+The most recent restoration of the lighthouse itself was completed in 2013.
+Still a functioning navigational aid, the tower is open for public tours.